zacherygentry/CSE-3311/iteration2Phase/iteration2.md

 * Risk 5:    A few team members have busy schedules, making frequent meetings difficult.
 * Risk Exposure: 60% * 3hr = 1.8hr
 * Solution: The team will each write down their schedule to have a clear view of when every member is free to accurately schedule a meeting.
 The will be implemented immediately.

+* Risk 6:    The team will be using Xcode which is for Mac user only.
+One member of the team doesn’t own a MAC computer.
+* Risk Exposure: 25% * 6hr = 1.5hr
+* Solution: The team will allow that member to work alongside them, as well as, complete the design work and documentation.

 # Planned Input and Outputs